dunnleaddress/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 From NetBeans, click "Team" then "Git" then "Clone".
 Under "Repository URL", enter the `"ssh clone URL" <https://help.github.com/articles/which-remote-url-should-i-use/#cloning-with-ssh>`_ for your fork (if you do not have push access to the repo under IQSS) or ``git@github.com:IQSS/dataverse.git`` (if you do have push access to the repo under IQSS).
 See also https://netbeans.org/kb/docs/ide/git.html#github

+I found it is easier to clone with https so enter url address for example ``https://github.com/dunnleaddress/dataverse.git`` and your user name and password.
+Then select Master and 4.2.1 branches - the one you are interested in.

 Cloning the Project from the Terminal
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^